nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 A comprehensive data engineering solution for processing, analyzing, and visualizing New York City taxi trip data using Databricks, Delta Lake, and Azure Data Services.
 This project is inspired by [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop).

+This project provides an end-to-end solution for processing and analyzing NYC Taxi trip data (Yellow and Green taxis).
+It demonstrates a modern data engineering approach using Databricks for data processing, Delta Lake for reliable data storage, and Azure Data Services for cloud infrastructure.

+Key features:
+- Data ingestion from CSV source with varying schemas
+- Schema homogenization and data transformation
+- Delta Lake format with partitioning
+- Comprehensive data analysis and reporting capabilities

+## Modifications from Original Workshop

+This repository includes several tweaks and enhancements compared to the original Azure-Databricks-NYC-Taxi-Workshop:

+### 🚀 Replaced Spark with SQL Cloud Datawarehouse

+Switched from Spark to Databricks SQL Cloud Datawarehouse for transformations due to significant performance improvements over the original workshop's slower Spark-based approach

+### Additional Enhancements

+- Added utilities for converting between Databricks and Jupyter notebook formats
+- Implemented synchronization scripts for notebooks and SQL files
+- Enhanced schema handling for different taxi data versions
+- Added support for local development with VSCode

 ## Architecture

 ### High-Level Architecture